devasheeshG/AttendenceManagerBackend/ReadMe.md

 This API can be deployed locally or on a server using Docker.
 Follow the provided Dockerfile and docker-compose.yml files to build and run the containerized application.

-## Credits 🙌

-This project was developed by [Devasheesh Mishra](https://github.com/devasheeshG/ "Github Profile"), [Aarush Dwivedi](https://github.com/XEREXUS/ "Github Profile") and [Dhruv Singh Poniya](https://github.com/Dhruv-Singh-Poniya/ "Github Profile").
-If you have any questions or suggestions, feel free to reach out.

 ---

 Happy coding! 🚀📚